 Sometimes customers replace or expand their existing installations.
 They are often surprised by the high efficiency of our exchangers and at the same time the purchase prices are usually half or lower.
 SWEP is a global manufacturer and the pressure tests of each manufactured heat exchanger guarantee the highest quality and reliability.

 Combinations of H, M, L plates (high, medium, low theta) can also be selected for larger versions of heat exchangers.
 This designation describes the arrangement of the channels between the plates.
 Type H has the highest efficiency for heat transfer, but with higher pressure losses.
 By combining the channels, the arrangement in the exchanger can be optimized and thus achieve the required output and pressure losses.
 The shape and number of plates are selected by the software from the manufacturer.
 Please request that we do a calculation for you to find the most effective configuration for your project.
-For very basic calculations, you can use our online calculator of the water/water exchanger or oil cooler but for comprehensive final calculations it is best that you send us your requirements and we use our internal software to calculate the best option for your project..
+For very basic calculations, you can use our online calculator of the brazed exchanger or oil cooler.
+For comprehensive final calculations it is best that you send us your requirements and we use our internal software to calculate the best option for your project..

 Ports and connections